 Application : Applied

-Explanation on application of the practice : The internal audit function has been outsourced to an independent professional firm, Messrs.
+Explanation on application of the practice The internal audit function has been outsourced to an independent professional firm, Messrs.
 Tan & Loh, to carry out the internal audit work on a regular basis throughout the year.
 The audit team possesses relevant auditing experience to discharge its role and responsibilities.
-The ARMC had conducted a review and assessment on the adequacy and independence of the Company's internal audit function on 25 February 2019 in compliance with Rule 15.12 (1)(e) of the ACE Market Listing Requirements of Bursa Securities.
+The ARMC had conducted a review and assessment on the adequacy and independence of the Company's internal audit function on 21 May 2020 in compliance with Rule 15.12 (1)(f) of the Listing Requirements.
 The standards and practices adopted by internal auditors are aligned to the International Professional Practices Framework issued by the Institute of Internal Auditors.
-As at 31 March 2020, the total number of personnel in internal audit firm was 30.
-The name and qualification of the person responsible for internal audit are as follows: 1.
+As at 31 March 2021, the total number of personnel in internal audit firm was 25.
+The name and qualification of the person responsible for internal audit are as follow: - 1.
 Tan Yen Wooi, Managing Partner in Messrs.
 Tan & Loh.
 Obtained a Master of Science in Professional Accountancy from University of London in 2017.
 He is a member of the Malaysia Institute of Accountants, Malaysia Institute of Taxation, Institute of Internal Auditor and fellow of Association of Chartered Certified Accountants.
-2. Taufiq Ali Bin Dasthagir PIC.
-Graduated with a Bachelor of Accounting from University Sains Malaysia in 2016.
+2. Sugaintharan, Person in Charge.
+Graduated with a Bachelor of Accounting from Anglia Ruskin University, United Kingdom in 2016.
+None of the internal audit personnel have any relationship or conflict of interest that could impair their objectivity and independence in conducting their internal audit functions.

 Explanation for departure :

-Large companies are encouraged to complete • • the columns below.
-Non-large companies are
+Large companies are required to complete the columns below.
+Non-large companies are encouraged to complete the columns below.

-Measure :
+Measure

-Timeframe :
+Timeframe